IB Frequently Asked Questions

 The single most important requirement for us is a positive attitude.
 Students will need to have made acceptable progress through to the end of Grade 10, and have a high academic foundation otherwise they will struggle.

 Students at Oakmont in grade 9 and 10 follow a program of prerequisite classes that give an excellent foundation for the IB Diploma.
-The students then start IB classes in Grade 11, but we cannot accept students in Grade 12.
+The students then start IB classes in Grade 11.

 Q: Is the IB only for an academic elite?